inno-devops-labs/F23-core-course-labs/ansible/ANSIBLE.md

 ## Best practices applied
 Some practices were take from the [official guide](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html#id23).
-* Using dynamic inventory with clouds.
+* Use dynamic inventory with clouds.
 * Configuration file `ansible.cfg` not to repeat useful information.
-* Using roles instead of a huge list of tasks inside a playbook.
+* Use roles instead of a huge list of tasks inside a playbook.
 * Compliance with directory layout conventions (`role/handlers/`, `role/tasks/`, etc.).
+* Always name tasks.
+* Group Tasks with Blocks.
+* Set roles dependency.
+* Apply tags.
+* Create Wipe task with separate tag.
 * Whitespace and comments.
-* Using version control.
-Keeping your playbooks and inventory file in `git`.
+* Use version control.
+Keep your playbooks and inventory file in `git`.
-* Always name tasks.

 ---